arm61/pylj/docs/source/viewers.md

 plt.rcParams["figure.dpi"] = 100
 ```

+This chapter shows what the viewers draw, how to combine their panes, and how to write a pane of your own, which needs a short Python class.

 ## Existing viewers

 pylj comes with eight viewers, each a live figure that redraws when its `update(simulation)` method is called: